barsi/odoo-rtl/README.md

 1. Install Report RTL.
 2. change your language into RTL language.
 3. select any report and print it.
-4. if your report still in LTR, make sure that the report is not depends on Partner's language (e.g. Invoice Reports, Sale report). or review steps of backend UI.

 #### For Frontend
 1. Install Website RTL